o3jvind/Mac-Workflows-for-SOME-Searches/README.md

-# 2 Mac Workflows for SOME Searches
+# 2 Mac Workflows for Social Media Searches
 ###### 2 Mac Automator Workflows for Searching Twitter and LinkedIn.

 ###### Install: